How I Brew the PERFECT Cup of Coffee Every Morning

-Hey all!
-It’s Emily, one of Collin’s sidekicks!
+Hey guys!
+Emily here, one of Collin’s sidekicks!

 I love coffee – like LOVEEEE coffee.
 I drink coffee from the moment I wake up until about 4 hours before I go to sleep.
 It just makes everything better.
 I don’t even finish my cup some of the time, I just get comfort knowing it’s there.

 One of the things I love about coffee is that I make a mean cup of it.
 I’m pretty picky about my brew so I haven’t used a traditional auto-drip coffee maker in years.
 I’ll admit, I get caught up in the latest brewing fads.
 I’ve gone from a french press, to a Melita cone, to now my beloved Chemex.

 I did SO much research when I first came across the Chemex.
 I loved the design of the glass carafe, the simple paper filter sheets for the top, and the wooden handle was so unique… but would it really produce coffee as great as it claimed?
 Well, let me be the thousandth person to say, since this is by no means a new product, that it makes an AMAZING cup of coffee.

 You may be asking, “but Emily, isn’t this just you getting sucked into the hype of yet another fancy method of coffee brewing?”

 While I bought the Chemex as a gift for my coffee-loving boyfriend (fully planning to use it myself), I was actually ready to be underwhelmed by its capabilities.
 I mean, coffee is coffee, right?
 WRONG!
 I need you to trust me on this – as someone who drinks 3 to 4 cups of coffee a day, there IS a difference.
 Believe the hype.